mothur/mothur.github.io/_wiki/mothur_v.1.27.0.md

 ---
-title: 'Mothur v.1.27.0'
+title: 'mothur v.1.27.0'
 redirect_from: '/wiki/Mothur_v.1.27.0.html'
 ---
 With a quick turn around, we are happy to announce the release of [mothur v.1.27.0](mothur_v.1.27.0).
-You\'ll see that we haven\'t added any new commands; however, we have made some significant changes to the various cluster commands resulting in much reduced memory requirements and faster executions.
-We\'ve also fixed a couple of bugs and posted the mothur-compatible version of the latest RDP taxonomy files.
+You'll see that we haven't added any new commands; however, we have made some significant changes to the various cluster commands resulting in much reduced memory requirements and faster executions.
+We've also fixed a couple of bugs and posted the mothur-compatible version of the latest RDP taxonomy files.